ispeakcomputer/bitly_api/README.md

 # Just Averaged - 30 Day Averaged Bitlink Metics
-Just Averaged is an API that pulls Bitlink country click data and returns each countries 30 day average clicks.
+Just Averaged is an API that pulls Bitlink country click data from Bitly and returns each countries 30 day average clicks.

-Just Average combines your bitlink and the 30 day average per country into a single JSON snippet.
+Just Average combines your bitlink and the 30 day average per country into a single JSON snippet in response.

 ```
 {